SkriptLang/Skript/src/test/skript/README.md

   * Use standard condition for checking MC version
 * When writting tests for your pull requests, please ensure you're cleaning up afterwards.
 This can mean clearing your cow you spawned, or resetting the block you manipulated back to what it was.
 Try to avoid spawning hostile mobs.

-Note: The tests generate as a default super flat world.
+Note: The test world generate as a default super flat.
 Bedrock, dirt, grass, air, air...+ A good practice is to be using `spawn of world "world"` as a homing location, or anywhere near 0, 0, 0 is reasonable.

 ## Test Categories
 Scripts under <code>tests</code> are run on environments.
 Most of them are